open-gluck/.github/profile/README.md

 And, if you have a Series 9 or Ultra 2, you can use the *double tap* gesture.
 I have mine configured so that a *single double tap* shows the graph, and a *second double tap* opens the app.
 Very handy!

 (Remember that we're subject to the same limitation than all Apple Watch widgets.
-See the FAQ item below for a more detailed explanation.)
+If you're not running a version of the app that you've compiled yourself, we support a workaround with the **Contact Trick**, see the FAQ item below.)

 # iPhone / iPad